Change how you do baggage handling with digitalisation

 Digitalisation of the baggage handling systems

-But what do we actually mean when we talk about digitalisation of the BHS?
+But what do we actually mean when we talk about digitalisation of the Baggage Handing System?

 Digitalisation of the BHS is the process of gathering vast amounts of information (or raw data) from the BHS and storing the information digitally.
 From here, the data is then leveraged to provide valuable insights across the organisation that can help make improvements to reduce costs, reduce risks and increase capacity: